understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/DynamoDB_Streams_and_Replication.md

 * From this document: [DynamoDB Cross-Region Replication](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.CrossRegionRepl.html)

-<pre>The DynamoDB cross-region replication solution uses the Amazon DynamoDB Cross-Region Replication Library.
+<blockquote>The DynamoDB cross-region replication solution uses the Amazon DynamoDB Cross-Region Replication Library.
 This library uses DynamoDB Streams to keep DynamoDB tables in sync across multiple regions in near real time.
-When you write to a DynamoDB table in one region, those changes are automatically propagated by the Cross-Region Replication Library to your tables in other regions. </pre>
+When you write to a DynamoDB table in one region, those changes are automatically propagated by the Cross-Region Replication Library to your tables in other regions. </blockquote>

 * **Second Option** - With DynamoDB Streams and Lambda, you can create an event-driven architecture where streams are captured and invoked by Lambda functions so that the Lambda function you write can copy the data to a different region (no need for EC2 instance w/ Kinesis Client Library)